godaddy/gasket/README.md

 # Gasket

-Gasket help developers make frameworks to power their apps.
+Gasket helps developers make frameworks to power their apps.
 There are several presets and plugins available with which to make frameworks and construct apps.
 The various commands, lifecycles, and structures are all enabled by different plugins you can choose to use.